fonttools/fonttools/README.md

 * Between the `minimum` and `maximum` this rule is `true`.

 ### Attributes
-* `tag`: string, required.
-Must match one of the defined `axis` tag attributes.
+* `name`: string, required.
+Must match one of the defined `axis` name attributes.
 * `minimum`: number, required.
 The low value.
 * `maximum`: number, required.
 The high value.

 # 5.1.2 `sub` element
 * Child element of `rule`.
 * Defines which glyphs to replace when the rule is true.
 * This element is optional.
+It may be useful for editors to know which glyphs can be used to preview the axis.

 ### Attributes
 * `name`: string, required.
 The name of the glyph this rule looks for.